node-muneem/muneem/docs/HttpAnswer.md

 //answer.end([ reason]);
 answer.end();
 ```
+Specifying the reason may helpful when client is answered abnormally due to the error, invalid input, server issue etc. It helps in error reporting, logging.

 **close** : Lighter version of `end()`.
 Useful for non-200 responses.
 It doesn't invoke before/after answer event, it doesn't response with data.

-Specifying the reason may helpful in error reporting, logging.

 Once called all the remaining handlers and their pre/post handler event callbacks will be canceled.